cpabooks/cpabooks-docs/docs/sales/pricelist-discount/adapt-price-based-on-customer-country-europe-oramerica.rst

 Business case
 -------------

-Odoo wants to apply pricing rules for the customer irrespective of the currency conversion based on the customer location.
+CPAbooks wants to apply pricing rules for the customer irrespective of the currency conversion based on the customer location.
 They divide whole world into three different region and specific price for each region.